Ever had trouble finding Japanese recipes that were easy to make?

 However, in the 1900s as thousands of thousands of foreign tourists flock to Japan and the iron industry was introduced in Asia, Japanese chefs found a way to turn cooking into an entertainment for foreign high-paying customers; thus the Teppanyaki style of cooking was born.

-Why do Chefs Who Specialize in Teppanyaki Style Cooking Prefer to use Soybean Oil?
+Why do Teppanyaki chefs Prefer to use Soybean Oil?

 Teppanyaki cooking includes ingredients such as shrimp, beef, chicken, scallops, and a host of various types of vegetables depending on how the chef wants his cuisine to taste like.